Sequential Adaptive Design for Jump Regression Estimation: Introduction

 \section{Introduction}

-Regression analysis is a powerful statistical tool for estimating a regression function that relates exploratory variables to a response variable.
-In a typical regression analysis, the underlying regression function is assumed to be a continuous function, and many parametric and nonparametric regression approaches have been developed with that assumption \citep{fan96kernel,wahba1990spline}.
-However, for a discontinuous regression function, the estimates by those conventional approaches are statistically inconsistent at the points where discontinuities occur \citep{qiu2007jump}.
-Jump regression analysis provides a powerful tool for estimating a discontinuous regression function from its noisy observations measured at a set of design points \citep{qiu2005image}.
-It has been a popular tool in applications for image analysis and change point detection.
+Regression analysis is a powerful statistical tool for estimating a regression function that relates explanatory variables to a response variable.
+In a typical regression analysis, the design points are assumed to be given in advance.

-Like in other conventional regression analysis, the design points in a jump regression analysis are assumed to be given in advance.
 When the design points can be selected during a data collection process, optimizing the selection is referred to as optimal design \citep{chernoff1972sequential}, active learning \citep{cohn1996active}, or adaptive sensing \citep{arias2013fundamental, malloy2014near}.
-This paper aims to address the problem of selecting the design points for a jump regression model.
+This paper aims to address the problem of selecting the design points for a regression model particularly when the underlying regression function is piecewise continuous, motivated by two scientific applications.